Hi, I’m Lydia. I have a problem and I’m not ashamed to admit it.

 I’m addicted to scouting for locations.

-That’s why I love it when my clients ask me to choose the location for their photos.
-I have a long (and getting longer) list of locations.
-And having total flexibility to choose means I can find the perfect spot for each family.
+I have a looooong list of locations, and total flexibility to choose means I can find the perfect spot for each family.

-Why you should let your photographer choose the location
+Why you should let your photographer choose

 Iowa has all four seasons, and the landscape changes throughout the year—as a result, there’s no such thing as a perfect location that looks good year-round.